Zero0Q/TraktVision/README.md

 - Displays progress bar on content posters in Stremio
 - Server-side processing of poster modifications
 - No persistent storage of user data or Trakt credentials on the server
-- Integration with TMDB (The Movie Database) for metadata
+- Integration with TMDB (The Movie Database) for metadata, with fallback to Cinemeta
+- Image processing using the sharp library for efficient poster modification

 ## Installation